gokulmInfy/m2x-launchpad-energia/README.md

 LaunchPadWifiFetchValues
 --------------

 This example reads stream values from M2X server.
 And prints the stream data point got to Serial interface.
-You can find the actual values in the Arduino `Serial Monitor`.
+You can find the actual values in the `Serial Monitor`.

 LaunchPadWifiUpdateLocation
 -----------------